Castle Rock railway station, Karnataka

 Castle Rock railway station (Station code: CLR) is a small railway station in Uttara Kannada, Karnataka.
 It serves Castle Rock city.
 The station consists of two platforms.
-The platforms are not well sheltered.
-It lacks many facilities including water and sanitation.
+The platforms are not well sheltered and it lacks many facilities including water and sanitation.

 The station was built by West of India Portuguese Railway and was connected with the line from Londa.
 The terminus of the line today is Vasco da Gama railway station.